newrelic/node-newrelic/README.md

 both those pieces of information in the request name.
 If you have support for slow transaction traces and have enabled `capture_params`, the transaction trace will also have the request's parameters and their values attached to it.
+Likewise, request parameters and their values will be attached to any errors recorded by the agent.

 The only important thing to know about New Relic's support for Express and Restify is that if you're dissatisfied with the names it comes up with, you can